 Oil market sees mixed price movements

-Light Sweet Crude (WTI) futures for September delivery on the New York Mercantile Exchange fell by 0.31% to $42.49 per barrel.
+Light Sweet Crude (WTI) futures for September delivery on the New York Mercantile Exchange climbed by 0.02% to $43.38 per barrel.

 OPEC+ approved on April 12, 2020, new oil output cut by 9.7 million bpd in May-June, 7.7 million bpd in the second half and 5.8 million bpd by May 2022.